Telecommunication-Telemedia-Assessment/pixelmodels/README.md

 All models are able to be used for video quality prediction of short video sequences (up to 10 seconds) in case of UHD-1/4K resolution with 60fps.

-This repository also shipps pre-trained models (see pixelmodels/models) that are trained on dedicated performed subjective video quality tests.
+This repository also ships pre-trained models (see pixelmodels/models) that are trained on dedicated performed subjective video quality tests.
 Moreover, all tools required to build new models are included in this repository, thus beside each models prediction code, e.g. `nofu`, also a `train_{modelname}` script is provided.